Master of Management in Hospitality Curriculum

 All students will take:

-Financial and accounting skills are fundamental competencies for practitioners of business.
+Accounting has been described as the language of business.
+Consequently, the ability to speak and understand this language is a fundamental competency for practitioners of business.
 A central aspect of accounting is the composition of financial statements that depict the underlying economic reality of the firm being operated.
 This course is intended to introduce fundamental elements that are used to compose these financial reports.
-Specifically, the course content includes an examination and quantitative analysis of the balance sheet, income statement, and statement of cash flows from both a conceptual and pragmatic perspective.
-Through this course, students learn how these statements are both composed and relate to business planning, control, and decision making in hospitality enterprises.
+Specifically, course content will include an examination and quantitative analysis of the balance sheet, income statement and statement of cash flows from both a conceptual and pragmatic perspective.
+How these statements are both composed and relate to business planning, control and decision making in hospitality enterprise will be a central topic.
+4 cr.
+Offered Summer II.

-This course offers innovative and practical approaches for addressing strategic marketing challenges to improve revenue, profit, and customer loyalty.
-Using case studies from hotels, restaurants, and hospitality firms worldwide, and referencing cutting-edge research, students learn the latest applications of strategic thinking and analysis to marketing challenges facing the hospitality industry.
-This course also helps students master digital marketing on a strategic and tactical level.
-Students can explore the design and implementation of marketing programs and activities to build, measure, and manage brand equity for a sustainable competitive advantage.
-Ultimately, students acquire strategic-marketing concepts and principles to apply the ideas, concepts, and principles to innovative and profitable strategies.
+This course offers participants innovative and practical approaches for addressing strategic marketing challenges to improve revenue, profit, and customer loyalty.
+Using case studies from hotels, restaurants, and hospitality firms worldwide, and referencing cutting-edge research, students will learn the latest applications of strategic thinking and analysis to marketing challenges facing the hospitality industry.
+They will understand strategic-marketing concepts and principles, and apply the ideas, concepts, and principles to develop innovative and profitable strategies.
+Recent evolutions in globalization, technology and sustainability necessitate that modern marketing be reconstituted to move into the digital age.
+Given the role and critical importance of a digital mindset in operating today's businesses, the course will also leverage case studies and real-world examples to help students master the "new marketing" on a strategic and tactical level.
+In so doing, the course will enable students to explore the design and implementation of marketing programs and activities to build, measure, and manage brand equity for a sustainable competitive advantage.
+4 cr.
+Offered Summer II.

 MMH Elective Courses